Your online destination for Sylvania City & Township!

 A word from the editor...

-On a personal note, just in case you're wondering...This publication came into being back in the fall of 2013, with a series of “Haunted Sylvania” ghost stories, then “Christmas in Sylvania” celebrations, and then “Winter in Sylvania,” “Springtime in Sylvania,” “Sylvania News,” and so on.
+On a personal note, just in case you're wondering...This online publication came into being back in the fall of 2013, with a series of “Haunted Sylvania” ghost stories, then “Christmas in Sylvania” celebrations, and then “Winter in Sylvania,” “Springtime in Sylvania,” and "Summer in Sylvania," and then they were all combined into "Sylvania News."
+The community's only newspaper had just folded, so for the first time in over one hundred years, Sylvanians had no local news outlet, and there was definitely a demand for that news & information void to be filled.

 In Chardon, Ohio, I had a horrific skiing accident, one which landed me in a hospital with the prospect of my leg being amputated.
 My leg was saved, but many months of recovery followed along with a new life in a wheelchair, with a walker, and then later a cane.
 The medical staff insisted I accept that this was a "life-altering event," which I did, although I now prefer to call it a change for the better.
 I spent those many months in bed researching, reading, and becoming educated on all things healing/recovery/spiritual in nature.
 Today, I am a better person than I was the day my leg was twisted off on that ski slope (Just ask my kids!).
 And as odd as it may sound, I am grateful for every moment of agony, from being towed down the side of the mountain in a sled to those first steps toward walking again many months later.
 Like the great moments of love, joy and beauty in my life, these moments have brought me to where I am today.